uj73yxun/2023-amse-template/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This projects analyzes the density of public Electric Vehicle Supply Equipment (EVSE) in comparison with population and traffic density.
+This projects analyzes the density of public Electric Vehicle Supply Equipment (EVSE) in comparison with the population density.

 ## Rationale